|Babel, tower of: A tower mentioned in Genesis 11. The Bible describes

 omnipotent, omniscient who still rules the universe today.|

-Barna found that 8% of adult American Protestants, 5% of adults
+Barna found that fewer than 8% of adult American Protestants, 5% of adults

-generally and less than 0.5% of Roman Catholics "have a [conservative
+generally and 0.5% of Roman Catholics "have a biblical world view" under this definition.
+3

 ||Biblicism: A belief that the Bible exhibits exclusive authority, infallibility, clarity, self-sufficiency, internal consistency, self-evident meaning, and universal applicability.
 It is a common belief among Christian fundamentalists and other evangelicals.
 Considers the text of the